At joke-filled dinner, Trump suggests U.S. will meet with North Korea

 It was unclear if Trump was joking or if formal U.S.-North Korea talks were imminent.

+On Sunday, a senior U.S. administration official said Trump did not hear directly from North Korea that the country would like to start talks.
+The information was relayed to the administration by South Korea, the official said.

 “I won’t rule out direct talks with Kim Jong Un.
-I just won’t,” he said, referring to North Korea’s leader.
+I just won’t,” Trump said on Saturday, referring to North Korea’s leader.

 Trump did, however, make a joke at his own expense.